Nama Ghosa—the Book of the Names Divine

 He clearly says all that is seen and extended in forms is nothing but māyā, and as such all of it should be rooted out from the mind.

-Thus there exists nothing but (Param) Brahman.
-Param Brahman alone is true in essence.
+Thus there exists nothing but Parama Brahman.
+Parama Brahman alone is true in essence.
 He is all-pervading, in all space and in all time.
-Madhavadeva says:-
+Madhavadeva says:

 Its Universal Appeal

 It contains universal forms of prayer.
-Its instructions and counsels are applicable to all human beings irrespective of caste, creed and race.
+Its instructions and counsels are applicable to all human beings irrespective of caste and creed.